rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 Enter the code above in the file `Name.js`.

-To use the routine `routineFromPreAndBody`, you need to connect the module `Tools`.
+To use the routine `routineFromPreAndBody`, you need to install the module `Tools`.
 Copy the next code into the `package.json` file.

 <details>
     <summary><u>Code of file <code>package.json</code></u></summary>